farsheedify/SubReveal/README.md

 # SubReveal

-SubReveal is an all-in-one, passive subdomain enumeration package for lazy hackers.
+SubReveal is an automation pipeline for passive subdomain discovery.
 It processes a text file containing one or more root domains and performs the following stages to discover and consolidate subdomains:

 ## Subdomain Enumeration Stages